-In this section, we will give a summary of Albatross, describing in an intuitive fashion the different types of validators, blocks and the chain selection algorithm.
-We also present the behavior of the protocol in the optimistic mode, discuss the ways validators may misbehave and how such misbehavior is countered in our protocol.
+In this section, we will give a summary of Albatross, describing the different types of validators, blocks, and the chain selection algorithm.
+We also present the protocol's behavior in the optimistic mode, discuss how validators may misbehave, and how such misbehavior is countered in our protocol.

-We will focus on the general structure of Albatross and leave the details for Section~\ref{sec4}.
+We will focus on the general structure of Albatross and leave the details for Section~\ref{sec:specification}.